promptfoo/promptfoo/site/docs/red-team/configuration.md

   shouldRenderAsrIncrease={false}
 />

-See [Strategies](/docs/category/strategies/) for comprehensive descriptions of each strategy.
+See [Strategies](/docs/red-team/strategies/) for descriptions of each strategy.

 #### Strategy Configuration